junjiel4616/merge-solo/README.md

-this is a great homework
+this is a cool homework